 On touch screens, the visitor could easily scroll and never see the ad in the upper part of your website to load.

-This being said, using the Delay option in WP Rocket might have a significant impact on your ad revenue.
+That being said, using the Delay option in WP Rocket might significantly impact your ad revenue.

 … using the Delay option in WP Rocket might have a significant impact on your ad revenue.